grafana/plugin-tools/docusaurus/docs/advanced-configuration.md

 There are two files in the project root that belong to Jest: `jest-setup.js` and `jest.config.js`.

-**`jest-setup.js`:** Is run before each test file in the suite is executed.
+**`jest-setup.js`:** This file is run before each test file in the suite is executed.
 It will set up Jest DOM for the testing library and apply some polyfills. ([link to Jest docs](https://jestjs.io/docs/configuration#setupfilesafterenv-array))

 **`jest.config.js`:** The Jest config file that extends the Grafana config. ([link to Jest docs](https://jestjs.io/docs/configuration))

 #### ESM errors with Jest

 A common issue with the current jest config involves importing an npm package which only offers an ESM build.
 These packages cause jest to error with `SyntaxError: Cannot use import statement outside a module`.
 To work around this we provide a list of known packages to pass to the `[transformIgnorePatterns](https://jestjs.io/docs/configuration#transformignorepatterns-arraystring)` jest configuration property.
-This can be extended in the following way:
+These packages can be extended in the following way:

 ```javascript
 process.env.TZ = 'UTC';